 Translation and cross-cultural adaptation

 We translated the MSK-HQ into Danish in accordance with international standards .
 This was done in close collaboration with the license holder of the MSK-HQ questionnaire, Oxford University Innovation Ltd (http://innovation.ox.ac.uk) and a representative of the research group, who developed the questionnaire (JCH).
 A professional English language translator specialising in medical translation and a bilingual physiotherapist, both Danish native speakers, translated the questionnaire from English into Danish.
 Subsequently, their translations were compared at a consensus meeting in the project group with participation of both translators.
-A professional native English-speaking translator back-translated the questionnaire from Danish into English, without any prior knowledge of the original version.
+A professional native English-speaking translator, who specialised in medical translation then back-translated the questionnaire from Danish into English without any prior knowledge of the original version.
 The back-translation was compared to the original version.
 Afterwards, the translation report was reviewed by JCH and approved.
 Finally, we performed cognitive debriefing interviews with 13 patients with musculoskeletal disorders recruited in one physiotherapy clinic in the Central Denmark Region.
 The results of the cognitive debriefing were presented and reviewed in the project group and the final version of the questionnaire was completed.

 Design and study populations

 The study was a prospective comparative study encompassing two consecutively recruited cohorts of patients with musculoskeletal disorders in primary physiotherapy practice in DK and UK.